Terence Mpanza: Parliament

 On 21 January 2019, Mpanza and SANCO president Richard Mdakane appeared in the Durban Magistrate's court over graft charges.
 They are accused of creating false invoices for a skills development project and allegedly channelling more than R1 million to themselves.

 Mpanza was placed on the ANC's national list for the 2019 general election and was re-elected at the election.
 He currently serves on the Portfolio Committee on International Relations and Cooperation.

 During a committee meeting in October 2020, Mpanza said that the lack of female South African candidates to fill positions on the African Union Commission was highly unacceptable and could not be tolerated that the principles of gender equality and representation were not considered.

+Mpanza did not seek reelection in 2024 and left parliament.